-In terms of how the continued prohibition on live performances in Wales will impact the industry internationally, for me, The longer we wait – the more music industry stakeholders will either leave the profession or take their services elsewhere.
-I think the main issues are the inevitable talent drain (especially if there is work elsewhere), that fact that so many Grassroot Music Venues are forecast to close, and of course the Economic Impact – We already know that the income from live music across the UK is going to be well down on previous years – the question is how long will it take us to recover and how can Welsh Government help.
-There has been a longstanding discussion surrounding ‘why don’t more artists play in Wales’, a policy of prohibiting live music is only going to make this worse.
+In terms of how the continued prohibition on live performances in Wales will impact the industry internationally, for me, the longer we wait – the more music industry stakeholders will either leave the profession or take their services elsewhere.
+I think the main issues are the inevitable talent drain (especially if there is work elsewhere); the fact that so many Grassroot Music Venues are forecast to close, and of course the Economic Impact – We already know that the income from live music across the UK is going to be well down on previous years – the question is how long will it take us to recover and how can Welsh Government help.
+There has been a longstanding discussion surrounding ‘why don’t more artists play in Wales’ and I would suggest a policy of prohibiting live music is only going to make this worse.

 Regarding the financial sustainability of music venues in Wales, for me, it makes more sense to try and subsidise venues to keep their doors open, as opposed to closed.
 So the Musicians’ Unions recommendation of a seat matching scheme is a good idea, as a means of measuring the amount of government money a venue gets and also, because it it targeting finance towards opening culture up.
 Depending on what happens with the vaccine, it may be interesting to explore a ‘mixed mode approach’ for live music – a socially distanced venue accompanied by a virtual, broadcast, which is monitored.
 Virtual Concerts are explicitly mentioned in Government documentation – but not explained – so this is something that could be explored further.
 This is where the technical infrastructures of venues would need to be financed, if this approach was adopted.
 Basically, in this new world, at least in the short term, most music venues can’t survive on commercial income alone – many were already struggling, so they need subsidy of some sort.

 Regarding how the sector should change in the future for me, Welsh Government needs to do everything it can to make the grassroots sector in particular more sustainable – and that is going to require financial support.
-We are going to need empathetic licencing, sympathetic rate relief, better transport across the country, internet availability, a long-term music strategy, relevant statistical research, good training and mentoring, etc.
+We are going to need empathetic licensing; sympathetic rate relief; better transport and internet access across the country; a long-term music strategy; relevant statistical research, good training and mentoring, etc.

 As I have mentioned in an earlier evidence session last year, we also need to make sure the school music curriculum reflects the modern music industries.
 However, those involved in the post covid music industry will require an even more distinct skill set, depending on the impact of the vaccine – so we need to ensure that education and training is up to date.